FoundryApp/foundry-cli/README.md

 <img alt="Foundry" src="https://firebasestorage.googleapis.com/v0/b/foundryapp.appspot.com/o/foundry-logo.svg?alt=media&token=9625306d-3577-4aab-ab12-bbde0daae849" width="600px">

-Foundry is a CLI tool for building Firebase Functions.
+Foundry is a command-line tool for building Firebase Functions.
 Foundry connects you to a cloud environment that is identical to the production environment of your Firebase Functions where everything works out-of-the-box.
 Together with the [config file](#Config), the cloud environment gives you an access to a copy of your production Firestore database and Firebase Auth users.<br/>
-With Foundry CLI, you can feel sure that your code behaves correctly and same as in the production already during the development.
+With Foundry, you can feel sure that your code behaves correctly and same as in the production already during the development.

 **TODO: GIF/VIDEO HERE**